mondeja/mdpo/docs/rationale.rst

   review each Markdown file, a format they don't have to be used to, looking for these parts that have been updated...
 It just doesn't make sense.
-* **Redundancy**: There are parts of Markdown files that don't need to be translated like code blocks.
-You can tell to the translators that they must not translate the content blocks of text wich starts and ends with triple backticks (``\```), but at the end of the day, you will have blocks of code translated.
+* **Redundancy**: There are parts of Markdown files that don't need to be translated, like code blocks.
+You can tell to the translators that they must not translate content inside blocks of text wich starts and ends with triple backticks (``\```), but at the end of the day, you will have blocks of code translated.
 These blocks, as well as other parts of the source file, must be hidden to the translator.